danielmsimuko/01-linux/studynotes/user_management.md

 You can have three types of environment variables: `local`, `user` + `sysem` variables

-> Local
-variables relating to the current session only
+Local variables relate to the users current session only, user variables to the user in every session and system wide for all users in every session

-> User
-variables that would be related to the user only

-> System Wide
 System wide would be available to all users and on the system at all times

 `$ env` prints out the current variable